azagniotov/stubby4j/docs/WEBSOCKETS_CONFIG_AND_REQUESTS.md

 #### sub-protocols (`optional`)

-Defined a comma separated arbitrary sub-protocol names.
-Defaults to emoty string.
+Defines a comma-separated arbitrary sub-protocol names.
+Defaults to empty string.

-WebSocket protocol just defines a mechanism to exchange arbitrary messages.
+What are the sub-protocols?
+WebSocket protocol defines a mechanism to exchange arbitrary messages.
 What those messages mean, what kind of messages a client can expect at any particular point in time or what messages they are allowed to send is entirely up to the implementing application.

-So you need an agreement between the server and client about these things, i.e.: a protocol specification.
+Sub-protocol can help to reach an agreement between the server and client about these things, i.e.: a protocol specification.
 The `sub-protocols` property lets clients formally exchange this information.
 You can just make up any name for any protocol you want.
 The server can simply check that the client's request appears to adhere to that protocol during the handshake.
+See [RFC6455#section-1.9](https://datatracker.ietf.org/doc/html/rfc6455#section-1.9) about subprotocols using the WebSocket protocol

 ### on-open

+### on-open object is `optional` when

+The object `on-message` (discussed further) has been declared in this `web-socket` config

+### on-open object is `required` when

+The object `on-message` is not declared in this `web-socket` config

 The object `on-open` describes the behavior of the `stubby4j` websocket server when the connection between the server and your client is opened.
 With the `on-open` object you can configure what connection open events your client should receive and in what manner.
-The `on-open` object is optional __iif__ the object `on-message` (discussed further) has been declared in a `web-socket` config.

 The `on-open` object supports the following properties: `policy`, `message-type`, `body`, `file`, `delay`

 Keep on reading to understand their usage, intent and behavior.